Eligibility

 1. hold a valid travel document;

-3. hold of a valid property rental or purchase agreement; and
+2. hold a valid property rental or purchase agreement;

 4. pass a background verification check.